 PID (Auto Tuning (AT) function) – Solo Control Modes

 P stands for proportional and accounts for present values of the error – It reacts to the amount of error which is the difference between the SP (Set Point) and the PV (Present Value)

 On/Off control is the simplest form of control.
-In the case of temperature the output will be on when the temperature is below set point.
+In the case of temperature, the output will be on when the temperature is below-set point.
 When the temperature gets above the set point of the controller the output will be off.
-When this cycling occurs frequently, you can add a hysteresis to the output.
+When this cycling occurs frequently, you can add hysteresis to the output.
 This will limit the time the output goes on and off by a number of degrees.

 Manual mode is when you need to control the output directly.
 By entering manual mode the operator can adjust the values of the output(s).

 Ramp / Soak control – Solo Control Modes

 The Ramp / Soak control mode is used to control the outputs according to the pre-programmed SP patterns with the PID control method.
 The Solo can have eight programs with eight steps each.
 Note: This can be increased with the additional use of hardware and software via HMI or PLC.

 The available outputs include relay, voltage pulse, current, and linear voltage.
 There are up to three alarm outputs available to allow seventeen alarm types in the initial setting mode.
 SOLO can accept various types of thermocouple, RTD, or analog input.
 This means that cascade control is possible with these controllers.

 Cascade (Application) When you use the output of one of the Solo process controllers as the input to another, this would be cascade control.